entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/development-concepts.md

 sidebarDepth: 2
 ---

-# Development Concepts on Entando
+# Development Process on Entando

 With the Entando Platform, the development of an application is organized into four distinct stages: Create, Curate, Compose, and Consume.
-In the simplest terms, you **create** functional building blocks, **curate** them into a catalog, and **compose** the blocks onto a page or a website, which is then **consumed** in an application.
+In the simplest terms, you **Create** functional building blocks, **Curate** them into a catalog, **Compose** the blocks onto a page or a website, which is then **Consumed** in an application.

 Entando provides a distributed and composable environment in which components can be independently built, scaled and iterated.
 This process enables parallel teams to accelerate development and innovation on a cloud- and Kubernetes-native stack.